jonghyunharrylee/k_upscaling/README.md

 1. python code for K upscaling using a spectral approach
 1. python code for MODFLOW6 to simulate groundwater flow with anisotropic K tensors (using USGS Flopy).

-The complete code with documentation will be uploaded soon.
+Documentation will be uploaded soon with user friendly code updates and notebook examples.